DustinHartzler/PharmToTable/wp-content/plugins/wp-ultimate-recipe/readme.txt

 = 1.0.1 =
 * Use your recipes just like normal posts
-* Contact support directly from Recipe Admin page
+* Contact support directly from the admin page
 * General Bug Fixes

 = 1.0.0 =